JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    }
    ```

-You will implement instances of these drivers later in the platform-specific code of your project.
+You will use these factories later in the platform-specific parts of your project.

 ### Implement cache

 So far, you have added factories for platform database drivers and an `AppDatabase` interface to perform database operations.
 Now, create a `Database` class, which will wrap the `AppDatabase` interface and contain the caching logic.

-1. In the common source set `shared/src/commonMain/kotlin`, create a new `Database` class in
+1. In the common source set `sharedLogic/src/commonMain/kotlin`, create a new `Database` class in
    the `com.jetbrains.spacetutorial.cache` package.
 It will contain logic common to both platforms.

 2. To provide a driver for `AppDatabase`, pass an abstract `DatabaseDriverFactory` instance to the `Database`